The Petit Lenormand deck is available now. Limited stock

 Friendly spaces carry latent tensions.

-This combination can refer to bars, associations, activity rooms, clubs, parks, neighborhood networks, or any place meant to be friendly, but where it is known that there are cliques, criticisms, or unspoken issues.
-The Sun, in quintessence, invites to ask which places make one feel truly alive, radiant, and welcomed.
-The Bouquet reminds that it is possible to recreate softer, more chosen spaces, even on a small scale.
+This combination can refer to bars, associations, activity rooms, clubs, parks, neighborhood networks, or any place intended to be friendly, but where it is known that there are cliques, criticisms, or unspoken issues.
+The Sun, in quintessence, invites us to ask which places make one feel truly alive, radiant, and welcomed.
+The Bouquet reminds us that it is possible to recreate softer, more intentional spaces, even on a small scale.

 Personality